melaniefp/intro_to_ML_DSC6135/docs/README.md

 ## Philosophy

 The goal of this course is to instill a strong technical background for you to responsibly apply machine learning in the world.
 Thus, in addition to the derivations and the practicals, each class will include a story about real-world applications of machine learning.
-One full lecture and part of an assignment will be devoted to the ethical implications at the end of the course.

-To be blunt: Given the increasing use of machine learning systems, the users and developers of these systems must hold themselves to high professional and ethical standards.
-One can cause real harm by pursuing a good cause via poor engineering choices.
-Quoting one of our favorite superheroes: with great power (to run any kind of analysis) comes great responsibility (to do it properly)!
+We will also talk about ethical implications of machine learning.

-Related, we expect all participants in this course—instructors, staff, students—to be committed to a open, professional, and inclusive environment.
+Related, we expect all participants in this course—instructors, staff, students—to be committed to an open, professional, and inclusive environment.
 Just like the maths, these qualities take cultivation and effort.
-I will start with the premise that we are all decent people trying our best and encourage constructive feedback to improving the course environment.
+We will start with the premise that we are all open-minded people trying our best and encourage constructive feedback to improving the course environment.